nicolemne/python-hangman-game/README.md

 ### Solved Bugs

-I've encountered several bugs on the journey of making this website, and most of them I've corrected by seeking help online or from my mentor Mitko.

 Some bugs I've encountered and fixed:

-+ Background Image
++ Select difficulty
-  + Description: Background image placement
+  + Description: The menu for selecting difficulty appeared twice
-  + Expected behaviour: Cover full screen
+  + Expected behaviour: Choosing a difficulty and go straight into the game
-  + Actual behaviour: Not showing up
-  + Fix: background-position: center; and background-size: cover;

-+ Script not running
+  + Actual behaviour: The menu for selecting difficulty appeared again after you had chosen a difficulty, and did not go straight into the play_game function
+  + Fix: Remove second function call inside the game_difficulty function

++ Only one blank (hidden) letter
-  + Description: Javascript not working
+  + Description: Only one blank letter appeared
-  + Expected behaviour: Run in the browser to play game
+  + Expected behaviour: Display a blank space or underscore for each letter in the word
-  + Actual behaviour: Nothing happening
+  + Actual behaviour: Only showing the first letter, the rest removed
-  + Fix: Correct variable names that were written wrong

-+ Wrong game message
-  + Description: "Starting New Game" randomly appearing
+  + Fix: Check for correct word instead of guessed letters.

++ Launching default
+  + Description: Launching default difficulty instead of chosen difficulty from the game_difficulty function
-  + Expected behaviour: Only shown when resetting scores
+  + Expected behaviour: Start game with selected difficulty level
-  + Actual behaviour: Randomly appearing in the game message announcer
+  + Actual behaviour: Always launching game in default level
-  + Fix: Set the correct name of the variable in winCombos
+  + Fix: Removed call function play_game from inside start_options

 ## Credits